Steffy29/Ionic2Beers/README.md

 ## Translate labels

 Now the application needs to be translated for users all around the world.
-For this, add `angular-translate` library with this command and update bower configuration
+For this, add `ng2-translate` library with this command and update bower configuration

 ```
-bower install angular-translate-loader-static-files --save
+npm install ng2-translate --save
 ```

 Open `app.js` file  and update